The Best 4X Strategy Games04 Dec 2019 12

 The strategy maps is gorgeous as well, with new planets divided up into regions that you'll need to explore, colonise and conquer.
 Each world you generate has its own story to tell, but whether you choose to engage with it or just paint the town your colour is up to you.
 Essential material for any 4X fan out there.

 Planetfall has definitely ousted Age of Wonders III has the best game of the series, but being science-fiction versus fantasy it's not a wholly fair comparison.
-AoW3 was a lot closer to Civilization 5, and integreated the fantasy elements rather neatly.
+AoW3 was a lot closer to Civilization 5, and integrated the fantasy elements rather neatly.
 If this sounds like something you'd like to try out, we'd highly recommend it still.
+Planetfall just received its first DLC called Revelations, which is a neat little add-on.

 Publisher: Stardock Entertainment